-This subsection imposes a number of requirements in relation to the making of a (10) refund subject to section 159A these are:
+This subsection imposes a number of requirements in relation to the (10) making of a repayment subject to section 159A, these are:

-it is required that a refund be made pursuant to a claim made in accordance (10)(a)with subsection (8), i.e. that the claim be made by an accountable person in the required form and manner, that it include the required declaration about the satisfaction of the qualifying conditions and that it not be made until the relevant construction has commenced.

-the stamp duty to be refunded is not to include any interest.
+- it is required that a repayment be made pursuant to a claim made (10)(a) in accordance with subsection (8), i.e. that the claim be made by an accountable person in the required form and manner, that it includes the required declaration about the satisfaction of the qualifying conditions and that it not be made until the relevant construction has commenced.
+(10)(b) - the Stamp Duty to be repaid is not to include any interest.